sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_29_KeyboardQuiz/Quiz01.md

 **Description**

-a) As we press 9, B and G will become 1 because they are the outputs of OR gates.
-The light yellow wires giving inputs to the OR gates are 1 that’s why B and G becoming 1.
-If B and G are 1, K and N will become 1 as they are the inputs of OR gates.
-L and M will be zeros as they have no inputs.
-So the final output will be 1 0 0 1, which is the binary equivalent of 9.

-b) As we press 9, B and G will become 1 because they are the outputs of OR gates.
-The light yellow wires giving inputs to the OR gates are 1 that’s why B and G becoming 1.
-If B and G are 1, K and N will become 1 as they are the inputs of OR gates.
-L and M will be zeros as they have no inputs.
-So the final output will be 1 0 0 1, which is the binary equivalent of 9.

-c) As we press 9, B and G will become 1 because they are the outputs of OR gates.
-The light yellow wires giving inputs to the OR gates are 1 that’s why B and G becoming 1.
-If B and G are 1, K and N will become 1 as they are the inputs of OR gates.
-L and M will be zeros as they have no inputs.
-So the final output will be 1 0 0 1, which is the binary equivalent of 9.

-d) As we press 9, B and G will become 1 because they are the outputs of OR gates.
+As we press 9, B and G will become 1 because they are the outputs of OR gates.
 The light yellow wires giving inputs to the OR gates are 1 that’s why B and G becoming 1.
 If B and G are 1, K and N will become 1 as they are the inputs of OR gates.
 L and M will be zeros as they have no inputs.
 So the final output will be 1 0 0 1, which is the binary equivalent of 9.

 ---
 ---